Takazudo/takazudo.github.com/_blogsrc/jekyll/_posts/2012-04-14-grunt-coffee.md

 $ grunt watch
 {% endhighlight %}

 If you have not used grunt yet.
 Just try to work something with grunt.
-It has standard features for JavaScript development. ex: jslint, concat, banner.
+It has standard features for JavaScript development. ex: jslint, concat, minify, test.

 ## How to compile CoffeeScript files on command line